Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 - Basic C++ compiler knowledge is helpful to diagnose potential issues

 ## Installation
-You need to install two packages, one Python package for Python main logic, one MATLAB toolbox for MATLAB interop.
+The process requires you to install two packages: a Python package for the primary Python logic and a MATLAB toolbox for MATLAB interop.

 1. Install Python package with `pip install slxpy`